BIRDSgroup/MultiPopPred/README.md

 MPP-GWAS-TarSS requires the following inputs:

-1. GWAS Summary Statistics for each auxiliary population as well as the target population in the same format as depicted in point 1 under MPP-GWAS input requirements.
+1. GWAS Summary Statistics for each auxiliary population as well as the target population in the same format as MPP-PRS+.

 2. Target Population's external LD reference panel in [PLINK's](https://www.cog-genomics.org/plink/) bed/bim/fam format.
 The reference panel can be obtained from an appropriate source such as [1000 Genomes](https://cncr.nl/research/magma/).
 The computation of LD happens during runtime of the code.